dctr/talk-loan-pattern/README.md

 # Idea

-- Loan resource to a loanee
+- Loan resource to a borrower
-- Let loanee tell when query is complete
+- Let borrower tell when query is complete
 - Let caller trigger creation and passing of functions

 ---